kurotetsuka/hyphaelia/notes/components.md

 ### future ideas and stuff
  - [ ] package manager that uses dttp instead of http
-	 - [ ] dependency information uses votes for the min/max version of a dependency
+	 - dependency information uses votes for the min/max version of a dependency
  - [ ] cryptocoin-based marketplace
+ - [ ] research peer-review